 This can take the form of peeing outside the box, preferring soft towels or carpets to the litter box, or even pooping directly outside or on the edge of the litter box.

 Litter box aversion can drive cat owners bonkers.
 If you’re dealing with this behavior, you may have tried everything to fix it.

 You might have gotten a checkup with the vet for a UTI and received an all clear.
 You might have tried all different types of litter in the hope that your kitty just decided the feel of a certain clay under their paws was unpleasant.
 You might have tried putting the box in a different location in case something was scaring them.

 Sometimes, despite your best efforts, your cat is still uncomfortable with their litter box.
-In these situations, you might be dealing with a surprising cause: hip dysplasia.
+In these situations, you might be dealing with a surprising cause of litter box aversion–hip dysplasia.

 Hip dysplasia comes in varying severity and, thus, varying levels of pain.

 - Decreased activity

 - Lameness in a back limb or limping